 If you pop into your nearest supermarket, you’ll find a huge range of different brands to choose from and it’s up to you what one to choose from.

 It’s important to know that different laundry detergents can trigger skin irritation.
-If this is something you feel like you might suffer with, make sure to choose brands who’re fragrance and dye free.
+If this is something you feel like you might suffer with, make sure to choose brands that’re fragrance and dye-free.

 - Fabric softener and conditioner

-Fabric softener contains lubricating ingredients that help coat and soften fibers in your clothes.
+Fabric softener contains lubricating ingredients that help coat and soften fibres in your clothes.

 It’s one of the best ways of getting beautiful, smelling clothes to come out of the washing machine.